alchemical-lich/alchemical-lich.github.io/_posts/2022-11-26-cyborg-shadowrun.md

 You start with one permanent **nano-sculpt power**.

 **Nano-Sculpt Powers** are ongoing effects that do not need to be activated.
 A Nano-Adept can sustain a number of nano-sculpt powers equal to their Toughness +1 for the day.
 Each piece of cyberware reduces this number by one.
-You can decide which out nano-powers to activate for the day after a full night of sleep.
+You can decide which of your nano-powers to sustain for the day after a full night of sleep (e.g., you might have access to four nano-sculpt powers but can only sustain three at any given time).

 Each **nano-sculpt power** is linked to an **infestation**.
-Anytime you fumble on an attack or defense test, your infestation is activated.
+Anytime you fumble on an attack or defense test, you have to test Presence DR12 to avoid triggering one of your infestations (determine randomly).

 | **1D12**  | **Nano-Sculpt** | **Effect** |